Meet Our Veterinarians

 Dr. K.C.
 Brooks

 Dr K.C.
 Brooks joined the practice in 1988, after graduating from UW-Madison.
 In addition to his duties as a companion animal veterinarian, Dr. Brooks serves as the managing partner and CEO of Lodi Veterinary Care.
 He is a board certified practitioner in canine and feline practice; one of only seven practitioners in the state with that designation.
 His practice interests include orthopedic surgery and internal medicine.
 He has also participated in a number of clinical trials involving a variety of products for use in companion animal practice.
 He is actively involved in the Wisconsin Veterinary Medical Association and previously served as the organization’s president.
-Dr. Brooks and his wife Cindy live on a small farm in rural Lodi with their dogs, Lost an Jodie, and their two cats, Tobias an Trapper.
+Dr. Brooks and his wife Cindy live on a small farm in rural Lodi with their dogs, Jodie and Azzel, and their two cats, Tobias an Trapper.

 Dr. Nathan Maier

 Dr. Nathan Maier grew up in Verona, Wisconsin.
-After severing eight years in the Navy as an aviation mechanic, he pursued an Animal Science degree at UW-River Falls.
+After serving eight years in the Navy as an aviation mechanic, he pursued an Animal Science degree at UW-River Falls.
 He then completed his Doctorate of Veterinary Medicine at UW-Madison in 2016.
 Following veterinary school, he completed a one-year internship in southern Florida primarily working as an emergency doctor.
 Dr. Maier has a particular interest in surgery and dentistry.
 In his spare time, he enjoys spending time outdoors with his wife, Maija, their son, Ethan, and their two Australian Shepherds, Bernie and Olivia.
 He also tries fitting in a round of golf whenever possible.

 Dr. Ali Schreiner